- Knox Law Institute

 Situations where Joint Ownership might be Useful

-- Husband and Wife.
+- Married Couples.
 One fairly obvious situation in which assets are commonly jointly owned is when they are owned by married individuals.
 In many (though certainly not all) cases, that may make sense, particularly if the assets are such that there are likely not any major income tax issues related to those assets – for example, a personal residence and a series of bank accounts owned by a married couple.

 - Sole Beneficiary.
 Another instance where joint ownership may make sense is where an individual has only a single intended beneficiary.
-So, if for example, an elderly parent is widowed and has only one child, whom he/she wants to designate as a joint owner on that account, it may make sense for that person.
+So, if for example, an elderly parent is widowed and has only one child, whom they want to designate as a joint owner on that account, it may make sense for that person.

 - “Convenience” Accounts.
 Another circumstance in which joint ownership of a particular asset (e.g. a bank account) may make sense is when the original account holder has difficulty getting around and therefore needs someone else to assist them in accessing the account.
 Sometimes a parent will, for example, name a child on an account as a “convenience” to the parent.
 The child may be more easily able to get to the bank and withdraw the money for the parent, or the parent may be better able to manage money and may therefore assist the parent in that way.

 - Reducing Inheritance Tax.
 If an account is made joint more than a full year prior to the decedent’s death, then only one-half (1/2) of the value of that account is subject to Pennsylvania Inheritance Tax.
-So if the individual has already decided that he/she wants that account to go to his/her child, it could in a particular case make sense to jointly title that account in the names of the individual and his/her child.
+So if the individual has already decided that they want that account to go to their child, it could in a particular case make sense to jointly title that account in the names of the individual and their child.

 Potential Problems with Joint Ownership